DavidVollendroff/DavidVollendroff.github.io/_posts/2020-09-19-All-NBA Update.md

 __Runner Up__ Joel Embiid
 Which turns out to be __perfectly__ correct.

+Certainly I'm happy with the end-stage output of this project.
+But beyond that I'm happier about what the process itself brought me.

 ## Learning along the way
 My favorite aspect of this project was the real-world complexity that comes along with trying to join domain knowledge with machine-learning driven insight.
-Numerous challenges and considerations came along with undertaking this project and each taught or reinforced something about the realities of Data Science.
+Numerous challenges and considerations came along with undertaking this project.
+And each taught me about, or reinforced my knowledge of, the practical realities of Data Science.

-### Error404: DataSet Not Found
+### Error404: DataSetNotFound
 For starters.
-The data set didn't exist as some perfect little CSV file.
+The data set didn't exist as some perfect little _'data.csv'_ file.
 I'd have to gather, join, process and clean it all myself.
-And before that I needed to use anecdotal evidence about how voters made decisions to guide what information I'd seek.
-From traditional box scores, advanced metrics, and even team statistics.
-Some of the voters for this individual award can't be persuaded to ignore team success.
-I credit my success with putting everything together to my ability to read the Pandas documentation.
+And even before all of that, I needed to use anecdotal evidence about how voters made decisions to guide what information I'd seek.
+In the end I incorporated sources of traditional box scores, advanced metrics, and even team statistics.
+I decided to include team statistics because I've personally heard many of the voters for this _individual award_ declare they won't ignore team records.

+My ability to successfully create the data set which is project uses is essentially my ability to __read the__ Pandas __documentation__.
+It's amazing how powerful the ability to read and the desire to learn can be when combined.

 ### The strange world of voting
 There is no comprehensive archive of voting numbers, only award results.
 That means all we've got for supervision in this supervised machine-learning exercise are the three players who were the top three vote recipients.
 The hundreds of other players are labeled as equally non-winners.